vdesmond/cdma-simulation/README.md

 CDMA has a number of distinguishing features that are key to spread spectrum transmission technologies:

 - **Use of wide bandwidth**:  CDMA, like other spread spectrum technologies uses a wider bandwidth than would otherwise be needed for the transmission of the data.
-This results in a number of advantages including an increased immunity to interference or jamming, and multiple user access.
+This results in a number of advantages including an increased immunity to interference or jamming (AKA jamming margin), and multiple user access.
 - **Spreading codes used**:   In order to achieve the increased bandwidth, the data is spread by use of a code which is independent of the data.
 - **Level of security**:   In order to receive the data, the receiver must have a knowledge of the spreading code, without this it is not possible to decipher the transmitted data, and this gives a measure of security.
 - **Multiple access**:   The use of the spreading codes which are independent for each user along with synchronous reception allow multiple users to access the same channel simultaneously.
+- **Graceful Degradation**:   CDMA systems minimize the impact of interference from a new user by distributing the interference power (inversely proportional to the length of spreading code) equally among all existing users.
+This ensures no single user/group of users are affected in particular.

 ### Correlation
 Correlation is a method of measurement of how precisely a given signal matches with a desired code.
 In CDMA technology, each user is assigned with a different code, the code which is being assigned or chosen by the user is very important to modulate the signal because it is related to the performance of the CDMA system.